seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **HECTOR**
 Wert thou an oracle to tell me so,
-I’d not believe thee.
+I'd not believe thee.
 Henceforth guard thee well;
-For I’ll not kill thee there, nor there, nor there;
+For I'll not kill thee there, nor there, nor there;
 But, by the forge that stithied Mars his helm,
-I’ll kill thee every where, yea, o’er and o’er.
+I'll kill thee every where, yea, o'er and o'er.
 You wisest Grecians, pardon me this brag;
 His insolence draws folly from my lips;
-But I’ll endeavour deeds to match these words,
+But I'll endeavour deeds to match these words,
-Or may I never–
+Or may I never--

 **AJAX**
 Do not chafe thee, cousin:
 And you, Achilles, let these threats alone,
-Till accident or purpose bring you to’t:
+Till accident or purpose bring you to't:
 You may have every day enough of Hector
 If you have stomach; the general state, I fear,
 Can scarce entreat you to be odd with him.